Cosmo-Tech/azure-digital-twin-injector-python/README.md

         "3" (for error level)
 The results of this query resemble those of the previous one.

-6. Always check the queues in the Azure STorage Account linked to the DT Injector, to see if a poison queue has been created.
+6. Always check the queues in the Azure Storage Account linked to the DT Injector, to see if a poison queue has been created.
 If that is the case, the poison queue will contain all the messages that couldn’t successfully modify the ADT.

 # How it runs